ramachandran77/ramachandran-data-engineer/README.md

 ## 🚀Project Experience:
 ## ERP Data Analytics using Power BI:
 SQL – Data Exploration and Mining, Power BI – Dashboard.
-	•	Analysed sales data of a hardware manufacturing company.
+	•	Analysed sales data of a Landscaping company.
 	•	Generated insights related to finance, sales, market, and supply chain analytics.
 	•	Used Snowflake schema format and ERD in MySQL to establish relationships between tables.
 	•	Utilised statistical functions for data aggregation and summarization.
 	•	Developed Stored Procedures for complex queries.
 	•	Established a pipeline to derive Key Metrics.
-	•	Generated reports on top markets, platforms, and customers.
+	•	Generated reports for bank balance,total sales, AR, AP and Profit Loss and Procurement Tracking.
 	•	Utilised metrics such as Net Error, Absolute Net Error, and Forecast Accuracy.
 	•	Connected Power BI to MySQL and Excel.
 	•	Transformed data using Power Query and Data Modelling.